dougsweetser/Q/docs/Math/analysis.md

 3-vector B means that this derivative is bound by an inequality.
 If D is in direction of B, then it will be an equality, but D could also be in the opposite direction, leading to a destruction of a contribution from the 3-vector.
-The spacelike derivative can therefore interfere with itself.
+The space-like derivative can therefore interfere with itself.
 This is quite a natural thing to do in quantum mechanics.
-The spacelike derivative is positive definite, and could be used to define a Banach space.
+The space-like derivative is positive definite, and could be used to define a Banach space.

-Defining the lightlike derivative, where the change in time is equal to the change in space, will require more study.
-It may turn out that this derivative is singular everywhere, but it will require some skill to find a technically viable compromise between the spacelike and timelike derivative to synthesis the lightlike derivative.
+Defining the light-like derivative, where the change in time is equal to the change in space, will require more study.
+It may turn out that this derivative is singular everywhere, but it will require some skill to find a technically viable compromise between the space-like and time-like derivative to synthesis the light-like derivative.